00aj99/AndroSpy/README.md

 # Update December 2020 on Version 3

-+Added "Detailed Infos" tab in the Status of Phone Window, you can see; detailed IMEI, SIM Infos and more..
++WakeLock power usage optimized; our client uses as little battery as possible +Added "Detailed Infos" tab in the Status of Phone Window, you can see; detailed IMEI, SIM Infos and more..
 +High CPU usage problem fixed that has caused when device didn't have Internet.
 +Focus Mode on Live Camera is now choose of User.